Real estate diagnosis: state of risk

 As appropriate, it shall also include the following:

-• Where the property is situated in one of the areas exposed to the setback of the coastline, an indication of the time horizon of exposure to the setback of the identified coastline and a reminder of the requirements applicable to that area, a reference to the provisional nature of the zoning where it is foreshadowed and to the possible application to the property of the provisions relating to demolition and restoration
+• Where the property is located in one of the areas exposed to the setback of the coastline, an indication of the time horizon of exposure to the setback of the identified coastline and a reminder of the requirements applicable to that area, a statement of the provisional nature of the zoning where it is foreshadowed and a statement of any application to the property of the demolition and reclamation requirements.

-• The list of orders recognizing thestate of natural disaster in the municipality which affected the property concerned and which gave rise to the payment of compensation.
+• The list of orders recognizing the state of natural disaster taken in the commune which affected the property concerned and which gave rise to the payment of compensation.
 These decrees can be consulted in the town hall or prefecture (or on their website).

 The risk statement must be completed directly by the owner through an online service: